rob-vdb/position-robot-finger/README.md

 # Positioning a Robotic Finger (December 2021)

-Using Java to code an iterative inverse kinematics solver that can be used to position a robotic finger.
+This project was part of my Robotics course.
+Used Java to code an iterative inverse kinematics solver that can be used to position a robotic finger.

 ## Background